Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Simulations

-\emph{Example 2.} In this example, an anti-swing control task for a cart-pole system is simulated to show the effectiveness in a more practical perspective.
-As shown in Fig.~\ref{fig_example2_cartpole}, the dynamics of the cart-pole system is modelled as
+\emph{Example 2.} In this example, an anti-swing control task for a cart-pole system is simulated to show the effectiveness from a more practical perspective.
+As shown in Fig.~\ref{fig_example2_cartpole}, the dynamics of the cart-pole system is given as

 where $m_c$, $m_p$ are the mass of the cart and the mass of the pole respectively, $x$ is the horizontal position of the cart, $u$ is the external force input, $\theta$ and $l$ are the angle and length of the pendulum (assume the mass of the pendulum is small enough), $v$ and $\omega$ are the horizontal and angular velocities, $f_v$, $f_\omega$, $g_v$ and $g_\omega$ are given in Appendix \ref{appendix_example2}.
-The control task is trying to follow the given input signal $u_d$ regulating this system as much as possible without sharply swing, in other word, keeping the angle $\theta$ in the admissible range.
+The control task is trying to follow the given input signal $u_d$ regulating this system as much as possible without sharply swinging, in other words, keeping the angle $\theta$ in the admissible range.
 Let the admissible range be $[-r,r]$, $r > 0$.
-Then, the candidate CBF can be chosen as $h = r^2 - \theta^2$, whose derivative is $ \dot h = -2 \theta \omega$. {Notice that the cart-pole system is the one with more than one DOF.
-It will show that the presented methods are applicable to these systems as well.} In the spirit of exponential CBF in \cite{exponential_CBF}, define the following function as an alternative CBF: $h_e = \dot h + \mu h \ge 0$, $\mu > 0$, whose derivative is
+Then, the candidate CBF can be chosen as $h = r^2 - \theta^2$, whose derivative is $ \dot h = -2 \theta \omega$.

+Notice that the cart-pole system is the one with more than one DOF.
+It will show that the presented methods apply to these systems as well.
+In the spirit of exponential CBF in \cite{exponential_CBF}, define the following function as an alternative CBF: $h_e = \dot h + \mu h \ge 0$, $\mu > 0$, whose derivative is

+being the linear constraint of $u$.
+Furthermore, the input saturation is also considered by $u_{\min}$ and $u_{\max}$.
+In all, the standard form of CBF and saturation constraints are $A^\Tran(q) u - B(q) \leq 0$, where $A(q)$ and $B(q)$ are given in Appendix \ref{appendix_example2}.